Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average combat setup

-The animation speed buff could also help him prepare ahead for complex combat scenarios.
+The animation speed buff could help him prepare ahead for complex combat scenarios.

 ### Other notes

 He has no known way to attack through walls.

+If you interrupt his C3 grab animation during its first frames with Dragon's Eye, he will do a sidestep to a seemingly random direction.
+Heavenly Sash cannot cancel the grab like this and instead has no effect.

 If you end Zhang Liao's speed buff early by doing his musou, the speed buff's visual effect will still be active afterwards for a few seconds even though his actions are no longer sped up.

-While speed buffed, riding a horse makes the entire horse emit a double image like Zhang Liao himself.
+Riding a horse while speed buffed makes the entire horse emit a double image like Zhang Liao himself.
 Sadly, the speed of the horse is not increased.

 ## Technical stuff